How best to invest your money

 …2.
 Bonds & Fixed Interest

 These are known as ‘assets’.
-By investing your money into them, you provide it with the opportunity to grow.
+By investing your money into them, you protect it against inflation and provide it with the opportunity to grow.

 What’s the right mix?